-The IUD (intrauterine device) is a small plastic and copper contraceptive that is fitted in your womb ny a doctor.
-It works in several different ways.
+The IUD (intrauterine device) is a small plastic and copper contraceptive that is fitted in your womb by a doctor.
 It stops sperm from meeting an egg and also stops the eggs from settling in the womb.
 It is 98% effective in preventing pregnancy.

 - It protects against pregnancy as soon as it is fitted and can stay in for 5 years or more.

 - It does not interrupt sex

 - You can use it as an emergency contraception if the IUD is fitted within 5 days of unprotected sex

 - They can be removed at any time without affecting fertility afterwards

 - You might have heavier, more painful periods.

 - May cause irregular bleeding for the first few months

 - Very rarely it can slip out of the womb